That Emoji Can and Will be Used Against You… ;)

 Now that emoji have earned their place as valid evidence, will we soon see the court needing to do a better job of clarifying how the First Amendment applies to social media?
 Could emoji play a role in your California divorce, custody or domestic violence hearing?
 It sure looks that way.

 “Recoverable communication will always carry the risk of being used in a trial, whether it is a photo, emoji or social media post,” says San Diego divorce attorney John Griffith.
-“Although emoji and social media posts are newer territory, you can expect to see more rulings from the Supreme Court regarding their use and effect on our amendment rights.”
+“Although emoji and social media posts are newer territories, you can expect to see more rulings from the Supreme Court regarding their use and effect on our amendment rights.”

 In fact, the Supreme Court made a ruling regarding how the First Amendment applies to social media in December 2014.
-In the case of Elonis v.
-United States, Anthony Elonis was found guilty of threatening to injure another person after he posted explicit comments on social media under the guise of rap lyrics.
+In the case of Elonis v. the United States, Anthony Elonis was found guilty of threatening to injure another person after he posted explicit comments on social media under the guise of rap lyrics.
 You can read more about Elonis v.
 United States in this CNN article.

 The lesson to be learned in the wake of these recent rulings citing emoji and social media post is that you need to be careful about the content your Facebook status updates, tweets and Instagram posts contain, and how it can be interpreted.
 Emoji may not be what convicts you solely, but when judged amongst the context of other evidence, the sad face emoji with a gun pointed at it that you sent to your ex in a text may be just what the jury needs to be convinced you are not stable enough to maintain custody of your children.